 The Play Store in your car

-Google's Android Automotive demo took place in a production 2019 Dodge Ram pickup.
+Google's Android Automotive demo took place in a production 2019 RAM 1500 pickup.
 According to the company's engineers, the only modification was the removal of the stock infotainment computer so they could replace it with one powered by Android.
 Internally, the system is very similar to the first-generation Pixel.
 On the outside, Android Automotive is starting to look a lot like Tesla's in-car software.

 The Android Automotive home screen is split into several parts.
 At the top is your Google Maps interface, but it doesn't need to be Google Maps.
 It could be Waze instead, but the demo only worked with Maps.
 Across the middle is a strip with Assistant content and a microphone button to start voice input.
 The bottom third of the display consists of a music player (Spotify in this demo) and calendar interface, but you can change what's shown.
 This layout would, of course, change in a car with a smaller display.

 Just above the Maps panel on the home screen, Google has included support for the car's climate controls.
 Android understands that it's in a car and can interface with non-vital systems.
 The demo system could control the AC but not much else—it is just a demo after all.
 That's still an improvement over I/O 2017 when climate control was just a UI demo (last year's cars were sweltering).

 At the very bottom of the display, you get a navigation bar with more options that you see on a standard Android Auto system.
 In the demo vehicle, there was home, navigation, music, phone, apps, and notifications.
 The nav and music pages just take the content that's on your home screen and blow up the UI, which didn't seem like the best use of space.
 I was, however, quite happy to see the notification hub included in Android Automotive—that's something I've wanted in Android Auto for ages.
 It tracks your notifications so you can listen and reply to them at a later time.
 You also get more status notifications in Automotive compared to Auto; for example, the app installation item below.